AdobeDocs/marketo.en/help/marketo/product-docs/reporting/basic-reporting/report-types/web-page-activity-report.md

    >[!TIP]
    >
-   >To find out who visits your site the most, [sort your report](/help/marketo/product-docs/reporting/basic-reporting/editing-reports/sort-report-on-columns.md) on the _[!UICONTROL Page Views]_ column and choose Sort Descending.
+   >To find out who visits your site the most, [sort your report](/help/marketo/product-docs/reporting/basic-reporting/editing-reports/sort-report-on-columns.md) on the _[!UICONTROL Page Views]_ column and choose [!UICONTROL Sort Descending].

    [Marketo adds anonymous](/help/marketo/product-docs/reporting/basic-reporting/report-activity/tracking-anonymous-activity-and-people.md) website visitors to your database and you can choose to show them in this report.
 It provides a wealth of information even though they are anonymous.
    [Columns that you can select](/help/marketo/product-docs/reporting/basic-reporting/editing-reports/select-report-columns.md) for a [!UICONTROL Web Page Activity] report include: